A Science Fiction story by H. Beam Piper about what truly makes a creature sapient.

-Jack Holloway, a sunstone miner, lives a solitary life in a wilderness area of planet Zarathustra.
+Jack Holloway, an elderly, individualistic sunstone miner, lives a solitary life in a wilderness area of planet Zarathustra.
 The planet is basically "owned" by the Chartered Zarathustra Corporation (under Victor Grego), which installed basic services and colonial outposts initially, and now reaps the benefits of new discoveries, such as the valuable sunstones.

 Victor Grego soon tries to intervene, claiming that the Fuzzies are just animals, not sapients.
 If ruled sapient, the entire planet would be declared a protected aboriginal zone, and the Chartered Zarathustra Company would lose its exclusive rights to the resources there.
 Leonard Kellogg, one of Grego's staff, kills a fuzzy and this leads to a court case which hinges on whether the fuzzies are animals or sapients.

 After much discussion of what it means to be "sapient" (speech and fire use being one definition), the matter goes to court.
 In the midst of the proceedings, the Terran Navy commander reveals that his people have been studying Fuzzies, and that they can indeed speak.
 The tiny people use ultrasonic frequencies, which to human ears sound like "yeek."
 When processed with the proper electronics, the sounds are rendered as a complex language.
 The Navy experiments prove that Fuzzies have at least the mental capacity of a ten-year-old human, and are therefore protected under Terran law.
 Judge Pendarvis declares them to be aborigines, and the Charter of the Zarathustra Company is immediately invalidated.